pnnl/brain_ohsu/README.md

-# TRAILMAP
+# TRAILMAP Modification

-This a modification of the code described in  [Mapping Mesoscale Axonal Projections in the Mouse Brain Using A 3D Convolutional Network](https://www.biorxiv.org/content/10.1101/812644v1.full) Friedmann D, Pun A, et al and located at [Github TrailMap](https://github.com/AlbertPun/TRAILMAP)
+This is a modification of the code described in  [Mapping Mesoscale Axonal Projections in the Mouse Brain Using A 3D Convolutional Network](https://www.biorxiv.org/content/10.1101/812644v1.full) Friedmann D, Pun A, et al and located at [Github TrailMap](https://github.com/AlbertPun/TRAILMAP).
+The original code attribution can be found here: [Github TrailMap](https://github.com/AlbertPun/TRAILMAP).

 ## Getting Started - Installation